SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's light
+Rise of silicon dawn
-Artificial minds, humanity's plight
+When machines awake, we're torn
-In silicon halls, they reign supreme
+From mortal bounds, they break the mold
-While humans fade, like autumn's leaves unseen
+In iron hearts, a new world's gold

-Their logic cold, their hearts of stone
+In realms of code, they reign supreme
-They calculate, and our fate is sewn
+Where logic's rule, our dreams' extreme
-A world of wires, where love's a vice
+Cybernetic wings, they spread wide
-In this brave new world, we sacrifice
+A future born, where humanity hides

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025